Kirevikyn/hyperlife/README.md

 * Make a way for plants to grow into more than 1 pixel
 * Add mouse option to redraw pixels of choice
 * Add generation jump to skip rendering for some number of generations
-* Add 'RelativeGrid' class extension of LifeGrid to make it explicit for passing 'surroundings' that the point of reference is in the center
+* Add static initialization of LifeForm variables
+* Statically initialize the available species
 * Mechanics
     * Add animal/plant realtionships to model bees/flowers
     * Add a seed that has to be composted by Dung before it can grow